-With the generous support of the Centene Foundation for Quality Healthcare, the ACU is working with local, state, and national partners to increase access to eye health and vision care for underserved populations.
-We do this by bringing mobile vision vans to underserved communities, providing grants and technical assistance to health centers to help establish permanent eye health and vision programs at service sites, and educating communities on the eye health and vision care needs of underserved populations.
+With the generous support of the Centene Foundation for Quality Healthcare, the ACU is working with local, state, and national partners to increase access to the proper eye and vision care for underserved populations.
+We do this by bringing mobile vision vans to underserved communities, providing grants and technical assistance to health centers to help establish permanent eye and vision programs at service sites, and educating communities of underserved populations.

 Mobile Vision Clinics

 Since 2017, ACU has partnered with schools and health centers to provide over 3500 vision exams through mobile vision clinics.
 Over 56% of the people who had an examination at a mobile vision clinic needed prescription glasses which were provided in the days following the events.

 Startup Grants for Permanent Eye Health and Vision Clinics

 The provision of on-site, comprehensive eye and vision care speaks directly to the mission of health centers to provide primary, preventive health care services.
 As such ACU provides small grants to health centers to support the costs of vision equipment and supplies.
 Since 2018, ACU has assisted eight health centers in establishing permanent eye health and vision care programs.
 Learn about and apply for our latest grants by March 12.

 ACU’s Vision Services Committee is made up of optometrists and health care administrators from across the country who are committed to increasing access to eye health and vision care for underserved populations.
 ACU works closely with the Committee to address the technical assistance needs of health centers to support successful and sustainable programs.